 *CF or SD cards, at least three, 16 gbs, or larger if you shooting the higher megapixel cameras like the Nikon D800E or the Sony A7r.
 Some people like to avoid using large cards in case the card fails.
 If a smaller card failed you would lose a lot less data.
 I like the Sandisk Ultra Cards.
 I find them fine for video as well.
 If you are using only SD cards make sure that they are Class 10.

 Circular polarizing filter.
 Buy the largest one that you will need and then use step down rings to adapt to the smaller front elements if you want to save some money.
 I like the B+W Polarizers.
+If you will be using the polarizer on a very wide lens you may need the slim version to avoid vignetting.

 *Compact Flash card reader if shooting digital and bringing a laptop.
 I use and like this dual slot Lexar USB Card Reader.
 Accepts both SD and CF cards.